Schematic Checklist

 Attention

-When using VDD_SPI as the power supply pin for the in-package flash or external 3.3 V flash, the supply voltage should be 3.0 V or above, so as to meet the requirements of flash’s working voltage.
-In such cases, VDD_SPI cannot be used as a regular GPIO.
+When using VDD_SPI as the power supply pin for the in-package flash/PSRAM or external 3.3 V flash, considering the voltage drop mentioned above, VDDPST2 should be 3.0 V or above, so as to meet the requirements of flash’s working voltage.

 Analog Power Supply